Notice of intention to participate

 Annual report and other documents

-commencing on 23 May 2019.
-The annual report and auditor's report for the 1 January 2018 - 31 December 2018 financial year will be made available to shareholders at the company's offices as well as on the company's website, commencing on 23 May 2019.
-All other documents that must be available pursuant to law will be sent to any shareholders who request such from the company and provide their address.
-All documents will also be available at the Annual General Meeting
+commencing on Tuesday, 17 May 2016.
+The annual report and auditor’s report for the 1 January 2015 - 31 December 2015 financial year will be made available to shareholders at the company’s offices as well as on the company’s website, commencing on Tuesday, 17 May 2016.
+All other documents that must be available pursuant to law will be sent to any shareholders who requests such from the company and provide their address.
+All documents will also be available at the Annual General Meeting.

 Heliospectra AB (publ)